-If your DUI lawyer makes any errors, Georgia appellate court decisions have basically ruled that it is YOUR PROBLEM, and will not UNDO the license suspension.
+If your DUI lawyer makes any errors, Georgia appellate court decisions have ruled that it is YOUR PROBLEM, and will not UNDO the license suspension.
 What better reason to seek out the help of a veteran DUI attorney in Atlanta?

 Below is the precise wording of the 3 official Georgia implied consent warnings:

-(1) Implied consent notice for suspects under age 21: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs.
+(1) Implied consent notice for suspects under age 21: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances to determine if you are under the influence of alcohol or drugs.
 If you refuse this testing, your Georgia driver’s license or privilege to drive on the highways of this State may be suspended for a minimum period of one year.
-Your refusal to submit to the required testing may be offered into evidence against you at trial.
+Your refusal to submit to the required testing may be offered as evidence against you at trial.
 If you submit to testing and the results indicate an alcohol concentration of 0.02 grams or more, your Georgia driver’s license or privilege to drive on the highways of this State may be suspended for a minimum period of one year.
-After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing.
+After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your choosing.
 Will you submit to the state-administered chemical tests of your (designate which tests) under implied consent law?”

-(2) Implied consent notice for suspects age 21 or over: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs.
+(2) Implied consent notice for suspects age 21 or over: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances to determine if you are under the influence of alcohol or drugs.
 If you refuse this testing, your Georgia driver’s license or privilege to drive on the highways of this State may be suspended for a minimum period of one year.
-Your refusal to submit to the required testing may be offered into evidence against you at trial.
+Your refusal to submit to the required testing may be offered as evidence against you at trial.
 If you submit to testing and the results indicate an alcohol concentration of 0.08 grams or more, your Georgia driver’s license or privilege to drive on the highways of this State may be suspended for a minimum period of one year.
-After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing.
+After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your choosing.
 Will you submit to the state-administered chemical tests of your (designate which tests) under implied consent law?”

-(3) Implied consent notice for commercial vehicle driver suspects: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances for the purpose of determining if you are under the influence of alcohol or drugs.
+(3) Implied consent notice for commercial vehicle driver suspects: Georgia law requires you to submit to state-administered chemical tests of your blood, breath, urine, or other bodily substances to determine if you are under the influence of alcohol or drugs.
 If you refuse this testing, you will be disqualified from operating a commercial motor vehicle for a minimum period of one year.
-Your refusal to submit to the required testing may be offered into evidence against you at trial.
+Your refusal to submit to the required testing may be offered as evidence against you at trial.
 If you submit to testing and the results indicate the presence of any alcohol, you will be issued an out-of-service order and will be prohibited from operating a motor vehicle for 24 hours.
 If the results indicate an alcohol concentration of 0.04 grams or more, you will be disqualified from operating a commercial vehicle for a minimum period of one year.
-After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your own choosing.
+After first submitting to the required state tests, you are entitled to additional chemical tests of your blood, breath, urine, or other bodily substances at your own expense and from qualified personnel of your choosing.
 Will you submit to the state-administered chemical tests of your (designate which tests) under the implied consent law?”

 Under this last subsection, Georgia’s driving laws identify which vehicles are classified as “commercial motor vehicles”.
 One of these types of vehicles is a school bus.
 Also, a transport van that has 16 or more passengers is categorized as a commercial vehicle.
-These two types of motor transport are included due to the potential catastrophic loss of life, if children or passengers of any age (on a paid conveyance) are injured or killed.
+These two types of motor transport are included due to the potential catastrophic loss of life if children or passengers of any age (on a paid conveyance) are injured or killed.

-The CDL license is an overlay of a regular Georgia drivers license (or an “endorsement”) that calls for a more strenuous written and practical driving test.
+The CDL license is an overlay of a regular Georgia driver’s license (or an “endorsement”) that calls for a more strenuous written and practical driving test.
 The implied consent law of Georgia does the same thing by allowing less alcohol to be consumed.

 Although the Georgia legislature significantly “watered down” Georgia’s laws on implied consent in March of 1998, the general rule of law to interrogate whether a motorist can lose his or her right to drive in Georgia is “strictly construed” against the government.
 Plus, new developments in GA implied consent case law, like Ovevik v.
 State, and State v.
 Council, can prevent the use of a refusal to consent to a breath alcohol test, at the criminal DUI trial.
 Read more at Mr. Head’s Google+ page in implied consent, describing the importance of a DUI lawyer making GA implied consent law challenges.